 If you’re interested in going beyond the surface and laying a wager on more than just the winner or loser of an NBA game, prop betting is for you!
-With NBA proposition bets (more commonly referred to as prop bets), you can bet on a multitude of different events within a game — points scored, assists, three-point shots, blocks, steals, and much more.
+With NBA proposition bets (more commonly referred to as prop bets), you can wager on a multitude of different events within a game — points scored, assists, 3-point shots, blocks, steals, and much more.

 What are prop bets in the NBA?